routbullet/periodic-color-generator/README.md

 # Project Description
 This project is the experimental project for getting color code.
-For example: HEXADECIMAL CODE and RGB(REG GREEN BLUE).
+For example: HEXADECIMAL CODE, RGB(REG GREEN BLUE) or NAME OF COLOR(e.g. Blue).
 You can copy the color code while click on the text.
 Thank you!

 # Packages used in this project